 As an interdisciplinary artist focusing on feminism and materialism, Katherine Behar will present a new installation piece called Indispensable.
 This multimedia project explores the relationship between human beings and the neglected non-human efforts made by hand-free dispensers.The cupped hands gesture of supplication we show in order to activate the dispenser indicates the hidden vulnerability of human beings.
 Katherine Behar integrates this project with her long-term study and writing of Artificial Ignorance, with inspirations from human-machine interactions during Covid-19.
 Katherine’s artistic works has been presented through North America and Europe, and she has also published academic writings.

-New media artists Brittany Engel-Adams and Sidney San Martín explore the organic combination of performance with motion capture, 3D simulation, and voice/sound synthesis.
-Their current research creates a relationship between the motion of objects and sound through simulations of quantum and Newtonian physics.
-Multiple experiments will be conducted during the residency which integrate movement, sound, biometrics, and haptics to explore these spaces, and the final results of the research will be unified into one performance. https://s4y.us/
+Movement artist Brittany Engel-Adams will explore the organic combination of performance with motion capture, 3D simulation, and voice/sound synthesis.
+Her current research creates a relationship between the motion of objects and sound through simulations of quantum and Newtonian physics.
+Multiple experiments will be conducted during the residency which integrate movement, sound, biometrics, and haptics to explore these spaces, and the final results of the research will be unified into one performance. https://www.brittanyengeladams.com/

 Kamari Carter and Julian Day: To Be Held